 Many other flags and banners could be added to this list, and diligent searches will turn up numerous ancient flags, banners, and emblems with such things.

-It was not until the 20th century that dragons were seen as myths.
+Popular fiction books such as J. R. R. Tolkien’s Lord of the Rings feature dragons.
+Today’s kids love tales of adventure that feature dragons.
+But it was not until the twentieth century that dragons were seen as myths or fantasies.
 In 1890, a large flying dragon was killed in Arizona (in the United States), and samples were sent to universities back east.
-This was recorded in a newspaper under “A Strange Winged Monster Discovered and Killed on the Huachuca Desert,” The Tombstone Epitaph, on April 26, 1890.
+This was recorded in a newspaper, the Tombstone Epitaph, under “A Strange Winged Monster Discovered and Killed on the Huachuca Desert” on April 26, 1890.
 No one seemed to entertain the idea they were myths then.

 Even the 1902 edition of the Encyclopædia Britannica, while trying to explain away the accounts of sea dragons (“sea serpents”), concluded that they might still exist (as their numbers were few by this time):

 It would thus appear that, while, with very few exceptions, all the so-called “sea serpents” can be explained by reference to some wellknown animal or other natural object, there is still a residuum sufficient to prevent modern zoologists from denying the possibility that some such creature may after all exist.18

 Yet only eight years later, it was published that dragons were myth!
 In 1910, the Encyclopædia Britannica states the following:

 Nor were these dragons anything but very real terrors, even in the imaginations of the learned until comparatively modern times.
 As the waste places were cleared, indeed, they withdrew farther from the haunts of men, and in Europe their last lurking-places were the inaccessible heights of the Alps, where they lingered till Jacques Balmain set the fashion which has finally relegated them to the realm of myth.19